jeffesquivels/ansible-role-certbot/README.md

 These services will only be stopped the first time a new cert is generated.

+#### Deploy hook

+    certbot_deploy_hook:

+If not empty, the value of this variable will be used as the argument to certbot's --deploy-hook option.

 ### Snap Installation

 Beginning in December 2020, the Certbot maintainers decided to recommend installing Certbot from Snap rather than maintain scripts like `certbot-auto`.